Jennifer Brown Urban

 Miriam R. Linver

-Dr. Miriam Linver is currently a Professor of Family and Child Studies at Montclair State University, and the co-director of the Research on Evaluation and Developmental Systems Science (REDSS) Lab.
+Dr. Miriam Linver is currently a Professor of Family Science and Human Development at Montclair State University and the co-director of the Research on Youth Thriving and Evaluation (RYTE Institute).
 Previously, she was a Senior Research Scientist at the National Center for Children and Families at Teachers College, Columbia University.
 Dr. Linver received her MS and PhD degrees in Family Studies & Human Development from the University of Arizona.
 She graduated from Brandeis University with a BA in Psychology and Anthropology.

 Dr. Linver’s research reflects Bronfenbrenner’s ecological paradigm, focusing on the contexts of child and adolescent development.
 Dr. Linver has expertise in the importance of parents and families; how school and out-of-school experiences matter; and flourishing and character development as key outcomes.
 She has served as a guest editor of several journal special issues, including Parenting: Science and Practice (“Parenting at HOME”), Infant Mental Health Journal (“New directions in young children’s socio-emotional measures”), and Research in Human Development (“‘My life purpose is…’: Assessment of youth purpose in context”).
 Dr. Linver is the co-PI on three current RYTE Institute projects: (1) Character Virtue Development Evaluation Capacity Building Initiative, known as PACE; (2) Inspiring Youth Purpose through Reflection on the Laws of Life: Improving, Implementing, Evaluating, and Researching the Inspire>Aspire Poster Program; and (3) Boy Scouts of America National Character Initiative.
 She previously served as co-PI on the John Templeton Foundation project, “Reflecting on the Laws of Life: A Systems Evaluation Planning Project and Process Evaluation.”